Day 1 – October 29th, Friday

 Free time this afternoon to walk around the picture-perfect town of Healdsburg for shopping and inspiration at spots like Gallery Lulo, Tamarind, Susan Graff, LimeStone, Cupcake, Oska and more.
 Or, you may prefer to stay and rest back at the hotel.
 If you need a pick-me-up, try some of the locals’ favorite coffee at Flying Goat coffee.

 Tonight, we’ll enjoy an evening of art, wine and nibbles in town at the Paul Mahder Gallery with Matt Smith, Winemaker and cofounder of GrapeSeed Wines.
 Our tasting will feature a wine or two by one of their vintners, Jessica Boone.
 On our way home to the hotel, for those who wish, we can make a pitstop at cocktail hotspot Duke’s for a digestif before heading off to bed.

 *Optional sunrise hot air balloon trip – an amazing experience, not for the faint of heart!
 This glorious morning activity is extra, so plan on a $250.00 fee if you want to go for it!

 Breakfast with morning yoga available.

-Around 11am today we’ll head to J Vineyards, begun by the legendary Judy Jordan and now with female winemaker Nicole in charge of all the wines including their lovely sparkling, one of the best in the valley.
+Around 11am today we’ll head to J Vineyards, started by the legendary Judy Jordan and now with female winemaker Nicole in charge of all the wines including their lovely sparkling, one of the best in the valley.
 We think you’ll find it an absolutely wonderful way to start the day.